-S P V I Public Company Limited's core business is a reseller of Apple products, including computers, iOS devices (iPod, iPad, iPhone) and various other accessories.
+S P V I Public Company Limited's core business is a reseller of Apple products, including computers (iMac, Macbook Pro, Mackbook Air), iOS devices (iPod, iPad, iPhone) and various other accessories.
 Also distributed are other brands compatible with Apple products, such as software, network equipment, printers, and graphic products.
 SPVI also distributes products associated with iOS devices, such as speakers, headphones, protective cases, and screen protectors.
-We provide products and services that cater for all the needs of our end consumers through variety retail channels thru iStudio by SPVi, iBeat by SPVi, U•Store by SPVi and Mobi.
-We also provide total solutions for organizations, as well as educational institutions and state enterptrises.
+We provide products and services that cater for all the needs of our end consumers through variety retail channels thru iStudio by SPVi, iBeat by SPVi, U-Store by SPVi and Mobi.
+We also provide total solutions for organizations, as well as educational institutions and state enterprises.